renerocksai/gpt4all.zig/README.md

 - write leightweight zig bindings to provide a prompt and context, etc. to the model and run inference, probably with callbacks.

+## Linux only?

+Also, so far I have only tested this on Linux.
+Would be interesting to know if modifications are required for Windows and macOS.
+If so, the answers will all be `Makefile` of gpt4all.cpp 😊.

 ## Closing remarks

 I was unable to use the binary chat clients provided by GPT4All on my NixOS box: